reposense/RepoSense/docs/dg/learningBasics.md

 {{ step(3) }} Gain some hands-on experience

-Here is a small task for you to get started on contributing to RepoSense backend.
-Select an issue and try to work on it according to the guidance given in the issue comment.
+Here is a small task for you to get started on RepoSense backend contribution.

 1. Open a [report](https://dashboard-1507-pr-reposense-reposense.surge.sh/).
 2. You should see that there is a red panel in the summary view containing the following message, indicating that there is an issue in the cloning process of the repository `reposense/testrepo-Empty`.